xliu-ocean/GETM_tools/README.md

 1. NCO codes to separate 2D, 3D, and flexible output files by month and then merge into one nc file.
 2. Matlab (or Python) code to plot surface forcing, T/S, and velocity *HORIZONTAL* fields.
 3. Matlab codes to plot *vertical* fields.

+# update on Apr.
+16th
+add a file making linear regression with SST variations